AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 For more information, see `Multi-Cloud Transit Network FAQ. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>`_

-For other Aviatrix functions, such as `VPN access for users <http://docs.aviatrix.com/HowTos/uservpn.html>`_ and `VPN access for sites <http://docs.aviatrix.com/HowTos/site2cloud_faq.html>`_, check out `Aviatrix Overview <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_
+For other Aviatrix functions, such as `VPN access for users <http://docs.aviatrix.com/HowTos/uservpn.html>`_ and `VPN access for sites <http://docs.aviatrix.com/HowTos/site2cloud_faq.html>`_, see the `Aviatrix Overview <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_.

 .. note::
    For description purposes, gateway and GW are used interchangeably.